 Ready to volunteer?
 Come to orientation, which is the first step to volunteering at Literacy Source.

-New Volunteer Orientations (NVOs) are held the first Wednesday of the month (unless otherwise noted due to a holiday) at 1 pm.
+New Volunteer Orientations (NVOs) are held the first Wednesday of the month (unless otherwise noted due to a holiday) at 1 pm or 7 pm.
 Check out our events calendar for upcoming orientation dates.

 Please contact Caroline by email or phone (206-782-2050) if you have any questions or you are unable to attend any of the upcoming sessions.